An Overview Of ERISA And Employer-Provided Benefits

 Need Assistance With A Claim?
 Our ERISA Attorneys Can Help.

 The process of obtaining employer-provided benefits is supposed to be simple, but it often is not.
 The claim administrator or insurance company should explain the process and the procedures to you.
 When they do not, a lawyer can help you assert your rights.

-Via Zoom or phone, our attorneys help people throughout the 9th Circuit – which includes California, Arizona, Washington, Oregon and Nevada – and we’re available 24/7.
+Via Zoom or phone, our attorneys help people throughout the 9th Circuit – which includes California, Arizona, Washington, Oregon, Hawaii and Nevada – and we’re available 24/7.